nestauk/sg_covid_impact/reports/technical_report/4_results.md

 This illustrates the important variation in the economic drivers of local exposure to Covid-19 at different point of the pandemic, and the heterogeneity of local economies that are exposed.

 <!-- ![Evolution and composition of exposure to Covid-19](scotland/png/geo_profiles_scotland.png){#fig:ca_map} -->
-<div class=altair s3_path="geo_profiles_Scotland.json" static_path="scotland/png/geo_profiles_Scotland.png" id="fig:ca_map">Geography of exposur to Covid-19 in Scotland (top row) and industrial composition of some council areas highly exposed to Covid-19 (bottom row).
+<div class=altair s3_path="geo_profiles_Scotland.json" static_path="scotland/png/geo_profiles_Scotland.png" id="fig:ca_map">Geography of exposure to Covid-19 in Scotland (top row) and industrial composition of some council areas highly exposed to Covid-19 (bottom row).
 </div>

 ### b.
 Diversification

 #### Industry space and sector exposures

 Having considered exposure to Covid-19 in Scotland and its local economies, we move on to consider opportunities for diversification from the pandemic based in our machine learning analysis of company descriptions.
-As described in Section 3, we can use similarities between industries based on the language they use (which we consider a proxy for opportunities for diversification between them) to draw an "industry space" where industries that are closer to each other are better able to diversify away from Covid-19.
+As described in Section III, we have measured similarities between industries based on their propensity to be present in the same business descriptions and considered this similarity a proxy for opportunities for diversification between industries.
+We use this information to draw an "industry space" where firms in an industry are able to diversify into those that are closer to them (and potentially away from Covid-19).

-We present this industry space in [@fig:sector_space], where each node represents an industry, the size of the nodes captures their level of employment in Scotland according to BRES and their colour the level of exposure to Covid-19 in January 2021. [**The interactive version of the chart**](https://scotland-figures.s3.eu-west-2.amazonaws.com/sector_space_Scotland.html) can be used to explore the structure of the network (the industry that each node refers to and who are its neighbours - the industries that it is connected with and might be able to diversify into).
+We present this industry space in [@fig:sector_space], where each node represents an industry, the size of the nodes captures their level of employment in Scotland according to BRES and their colour the level of exposure to Covid-19 in January 2021.
+As we pointed out in Section III, this chaart only includes the strongest connections between sectors in order to simplify the visualisation. [**The interactive version of the chart**](https://scotland-figures.s3.eu-west-2.amazonaws.com/sector_space_Scotland.html) can be used to explore the structure of the network (the industry that each node refers to and who are its neighbours - the industries that it is connected with and might be able to diversify into).

 The figure illustrates some of the diversification opportunities / challenges for sectors that are highly exposed to Covid-19: